Guatemalan Civil War: Repression against the GAM

 The military government of General Mejia Victores evinced no real desire to make concessions with the GAM and treated the organization as a front for leftist subversion.
 This was especially true when the GAM's actions began to attract international attention to the human rights situation in the Republic.
 On 1 March 1985 the office of the Guatemalan Attorney General was occupied by 100 members of the GAM in protest over the lack of action by the government investigative commission.
 In the subsequent period the government began to issue warnings to the GAM regarding illegal public protests, starting with a warning from the Interior Minister Gustavo Adolfo Lopez Sandoval to the GAM to cease and desist any protests which blocked public traffic.
 Gen. Mejia subsequently stated in interviews that he believed the group was being manipulated by leftist forces.

 On Easter "Holy Week" in March 1985, the government's liquidation units began targeting the GAM's leadership.
 On 30 March 1985, senior GAM member Héctor Gómez Calito was abducted.
-US Embassy sources reported that Calito had been under surveillance by the Department of Technical Investigations (DIT) for some time.
+U.S. Embassy sources reported that Calito had been under surveillance by the Department of Technical Investigations (DIT) for some time.
 His body later appeared bearing signs of torture.
 Following his murder, GAM co-founder and widow of missing student leader Carlos Ernesto Cuevas Molina, Rosario Godoy de Cuevas, who had delivered the eulogy at Gómez Calito's funeral, was found dead at the bottom of a ditch 2 mi outside Guatemala City, along with her 2-year-old son and 21-year-old brother.
 All of the three victims bodies bore signs of extreme torture prior to death.
 Human rights monitors who had seen the bodies reported that Godoy's 2-year-old son's fingernails had been ripped out.
 While the government claimed their deaths was an accident, Embassy sources discounted the official version of the events, and claimed that Godoy was targeted and her death was a premeditated homicide.